-What are the contact telephone numbers I should I contact if I have problems during the night? use, and who do
+I contact if I have problems during the night? do

-How long will my whole course of chemotherapy to ake?
+How long will my whole course of chemotherapy take?

 How many cycles of chemotherapy will I have?

 Will I have to stay in hospital?

 Can I have the treatment closer to home?